DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Fairy magic?"

 Big leaf was on the ground.
-Not only for Kai, but Rinne, Jeanne, Fairin and Saki with Ashlan, each got own leaf from ancient tree.
+Not only for Kai, but Rinne, Jeanne, Farin and Saki with Ashlan, each got own leaf from ancient tree.

 _Did she just rise winds by moving only her fingers alone?_